Lamb Stew

 My Lamb Stew Recipe is So Good!

-I don’t always have lamb on hand, but when I do, I’m basically running to grab my stew pot.
-There’s just something about lamb stew that feels so comforting.
+I don’t always have lamb on hand, but when I do, I’m basically running to grab my Dutch oven to make this lamb stew recipe.
+There’s just something about lamb stew that is so comforting.
+The lamb gets melt-in-your-mouth tender, the potatoes soak up the spiced broth, and the whole thing just hits the spot, especially on a cold night.

-What I love about this lamb stew recipe is how easy it is to throw together—once it’s on the stove, it pretty much does its own thing.
+What I love about this lamb stew recipe is how easy it is to throw together.
+Once it’s on the stove, it pretty much does its own thing.
 And the smell?
 Let’s just say, everyone in my house knows dinner’s going to be good when this is simmering away.
 Plus, it tastes even better the next day (if there are leftovers).

 - Lamb Shoulder: This cut is perfect for stew because it’s tender and flavorful when slow-cooked.
 If you can’t find lamb shoulder, lamb leg or even beef can work as substitutes.